 Homemade Pina Colada

 Pina Coladas are another one of those things that I discovered much too late in life.
-I was never really into Pina Coladas, and then I went to Vegas.
+I was never really into Pina Coladas, but then I went to Vegas.

 We had dinner at Bahama Breeze, (hosted by Mediavine, and what was to be the start of a whirlwind for me) and I ordered this thing of beauty.